 K-State Research and Extension is committed to providing equal opportunity for participation in all programs, services and activities.
-Accommodations for persons with disabilities may be requested by contacting the event contact Daniel Skucius two weeks prior to the start of the event (July 15th) at 785-457-3319 or skuciusd@ksu.edu.
+Accommodations for persons with disabilities may be requested by contacting the event contact Sydney Pine two weeks prior to the start of the event (July 15th) at 785-457-3319.
 Requests received after this date will be honored when it is feasible to do so.